St Edmund Hall

 From the Front Quad, go straight ahead to the Rear Quad and Kelly building which contains the Dining Hall (otherwise known as Wolfson Hall).
 There is ramped access into the Kelly building, with a powered door; the push button to open this is on the right hand side.
 Alternatively you can enter the building through the manual doors ahead of you and go down the short flight of stairs.
 These are wide, stone and do not have contrasting markings on the edges.

 The dining hall is on the right hand side.
-Go through the large heavy door into the Wolfson Foyer.
-There is another large heavy door ahead of you giving access into the dining hall.
+Go through the powered door into the Wolfson Foyer.
+There is another large heavy door ahead of you giving access into the dining hall - this is usually held open during meal service times.
 The self-service area is to the left through double doors which are usually held open.
 The serving counter should be low enough for most wheelchair users to reach, although some food may be out of reach – staff will be able to assist if required.
 There are doors at the far end of the counter which let you back into the dining hall.
 These could be too narrow for some larger chairs – you will be able to come back out the same way you came in if this is the case.

 The dining hall is mostly level, apart from a raised area for the top table - there is a step up.
 As with any college dining room, it can get crowded and noisy at busy times.